jfkisafk/dotfiles/readme.md

 The [Ghostty](https://ghostty.org) configuration is managed in the same way, becuase nix does not provide a way to manage the ghostty configuration.

+### Karabiner configuration

+The [Karabiner](https://karabiner-elements.pqrs.org) configuration is managed in the same way, becuase nix does not provide a way to manage the karabiner configuration.

 ## Requirements

 Make sure you have `stow` installed.